-If these items do not violate section 1 above:
+\As long as these items do not violate section 1 above:

 - Hats facing forward or backward.
-Hats must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - Baseball caps or other hats (if they are not blocking another student's view) - Hoodie sweatshirts (wearing the hood overhead is not allowed). - Fitted pants, including opaque leggings, yoga pants and "skinny jeans." - Ripped jeans if underwear and buttocks are not exposed. - Athletic attire
+Hats must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - Baseball caps or other hats (as long as they are not blocking another student's view) - Hoodie sweatshirts (wearing the hood overhead is not allowed). - Fitted pants, including opaque leggings, yoga pants and "skinny jeans." - Ripped jeans, as long as underwear and buttocks are not exposed. - Athletic attire